Investing in public markets

 Researching a new company

-- New ideas come from Investor Letters, 5iResearch, The Globe Investing section, Internet Wealth Builder, trusted accounts on X, and other newsletters that share investment pitches.
+- New ideas come from Investor Letters, 5iResearch, The Globe Investing section, Internet Wealth Builder, trusted accounts on X, Substack, and other newsletters that share investment pitches.

 - If the company is worth digging deeper into, I gather as many materials as possible: